ivoyager/ivoyager-changelogs/README.md

 * Changed .gitignore to allow tracking of export_presets.cfg in the project directories.
 * HTML5 export projects close their own browser window on quitting.
 * Improved Planetarium GUI response to window resizing.
+* GUI "locks" moved to options area (lower-right) in Planetarium.
+* Better sun "slice" image in the navigator panel.

 ## API-breaking changes
 * Removed gui_planetarium from ivoyager submodule.
 The planetarium extension project now contains its own GUI.